danieledwardharrington/FetchRewards/README.md

 # Notes

 I left a fair amount of Log messages around points of interest (for me).
 I can obviously delete these types of things in a larger scale, more professional setting if it's not part of style guidelines/preferences.
+I conducted my testing on the Android Studio Emulator with a Pixel 3 running API 29.